 • Income and Supportable Set-Asides in Rental Prototypes: The sensitivity analysis illustrates that rental prototypes can achieve a higher level of set-aside than for-sale prototypes.
 Summarized in Table 35, the details of which are illustrated in Figure A47 through Figure A51 between pages 94 and 98, the findings indicate that lower-density rental prototypes can support set-asides at 60 percent AMI between eight (8) and 12 percent while achieving an IRR commensurate with base entitlement.
 Higher-density rental prototypes can support set-asides at 60 percent AMI of four (4) to nine (9) percent.
-On the for-sale side, the findings indicate that lower-density rental prototypes can support set-asides at 80 percent AMI between four (4) and eight (8) percent while achieving an IRR commensurate with base entitlement.
+On the for-sale side, the findings indicate that lower-density rental prototypes can support set-asides at 80 percent AMI between four (4) and eight (8) percent while achieving an IRR commensurate with base entitlement while achieving an IRR set.
+Bigher-density rental prototypes can support set-asides at 80 percent AMI between four (4) and eight (8) percent while achieving an IRR commensurate with base entitlement.
 Higher-density for-sale prototypes, however, cannot support set-asides at 80 percent AMI and still achieve base entitlement IRRs.